jtcriswell/csc256-mp2/README.md

 their Linux kernel, and runqemu.sh will boot their kernel instead.
 The kernel is in the file linux-5.4.284/arch/x86_64/boot/bzImage.

+Therefore, the command to launch QEMU running your kernel is:

+o sh runqemu.sh linux-5.4.284/arch/x86_64/boot/bzImage

 # Importing files into the QEMU virtual machine

 Files in the floppy directory will appear as a hard disk within the